mieweb/docs/content/functions/quality-of-care/measures/quality-measures-list/cms-128-anti-depressant-medication-management.md

 </tr>
 <tr>
 <td><strong>Denominator Exclusions</strong></td>
-<td>Patients who were actively on an antidepressant medication in the 105 days prior to the Index Prescription Start Date.
+<td>Patients who were actively on an antidepressant medication in the 105 days prior to the Index Prescription Start Date.<br />
 Exclude patients who are in hospice care for any part of the measurement period.</td>
 </tr>
 <tr>